johnnynumberfive-coder/railsproof/README.md

 end
 ```

-There is no general Rails reflection API that can determine every meaningful behavioral test for code like this.
+There is no general Rails reflection API that can determine every meaningful behavioral test for application-specific code like this.

 That is where RailsProof uses AI.